ftripier/YASS/README.md

 # Yet Another Stabilizer Simulator

-A stabilizer simulator I try and improve whenever I have the time and inclination on the weekend.
+A stabilizer simulator I try and improve whenever I have the time and inclination for it.